naomi-lgbt/naomi-lgbt/README.md

 <hr />
 <h2 align="center">My Journey</h2>
 <p align="center">
 In April of 2020, I found myself in a position where I would resign from my retail work.
 In the midst of the pandemic, I was now unemployed - but in a good financial position where I could take some time off.
 My plan was originally to take a few months off to do nothing but lounge around, game, and explore my own interests.
 That... lasted all of two weeks before I was completely bored out of her mind.
 In need of a new hobby (and having always loved computers, electronics, and technology), I decided I would explore the idea of learning to code.
 I searched up "learn to code for free" and came across <a href="https://freecodecamp.org" target="blank">freeCodeCamp</a>, where I signed up and started the curriculum.
 While this was just intended to be a hobby, and I was considering a career in human resources, I ended up diving in full force.
 Within about 6 months I had completed the entire freeCodeCamp curriculum (at least, what was there at the time).
 Finding a strong love for this work, I continued to branch out. freeCodeCamp had taught me the basics of the MERN stack, but a fellow developer in the community had introduced me to TypeScript and Angular.
 I fell in love, and now use TypeScript on all of my projects.
 I became highly involved in open source, contributing to other projects and starting my own projects.
 Included in those contributions, of course, was the freeCodeCamp code base.
 After a few months of steady and quality contribution, I was given the chance to join the <a href="https://github.com/freecodecamp" target="_blank">freeCodeCamp</a> team in December of 2020.
-I have remained there ever since, while also picking up work for <a href="https://github.com/streamcord" target="_blank">Streamcord</a>, <a href="https://github.com/rythm_community" target="_blank">Rythm</a>, <a href="https://github.com/tweetshift" target="_blank">TweetShift</a>, and formerly <a href="https://github.com/semalab" target="_blank">Sema Software</a>.
+I have remained there ever since, while also picking up work for <a href="https://github.com/streamcord" target="_blank">Streamcord</a>, <a href="https://github.com/rythm_community" target="_blank">Rythm</a>, and formerly <a href="https://github.com/tweetshift" target="_blank">TweetShift</a> and <a href="https://github.com/semalab" target="_blank">Sema Software</a>.
 </p>
 <hr />
 <h2 align="center">Projects</h2>